 This course is cognate to COMM 314, Contemporary Journalism.
-The Communications and Writing Departments alternate teaching these courses.
+Communication and Writing Departments alternate teaching these courses.
 Seminar.
-Prerequisites: LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Architecture; and WRIT 112, Academic Writing II or WRIT, 212 Rhetoric and Design.
+Prerequisites: LSCI 105, Information Theory and Practice or LSCI 106, Information Sources in Architecture and Interior Architecture; and WRIT 112, Academic Writing II or WRIT, 212 Rhetoric and Design.

-WRIT 400: DIGITAL PUBLICATION 3 UNITS
+WRIT 400: MORIA LITERARY MAGAZINE 3 UNITS

 A practicum-based experience in online magazine publication that provides experience managing, editing, and producing a professional online periodical.
+This course may be taken up to two times for credit.
 Seminar.
-Prerequisites: LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Architecture; WRIT 112, Academic Writing II or WRIT 212, Rhetoric and Design; WRIT 121, Introduction to Professional Writing; and WRIT 201, Digital Composition.
+Prerequisites: LSCI 105, Information Theory and Practice or LSCI 106, Information Sources in Architecture and Interior Architecture; WRIT 112, Academic Writing II or WRIT 212, Rhetoric and Design; WRIT 121, Introduction to Professional Writing; and WRIT 201, Digital Composition.